An Interview with the Beekeeper

 Inside, it’s a veritable treat for beekeepers and hobbyists alike, with custom shelving, a solid oak desk, and every surface stacked with hives, stationery, jars, and boxes.
 An oak floor provides a durable base for a busy workshop.
 As well as storage for equipment and honey, Jeff also assembles, repairs and paints hives in here, making it a true multifunctional studio.

-It’s a creative space, unapologetically practical, yet it has a sense of calm amidst the paraphernalia.
+It’s a creative space, unapologetically practical, and yet it has a sense of calm amidst the paraphernalia.
 Perhaps it’s the inspiring contents, the endless view from the windows, or the satisfying nature of the work made possible by the tools of the trade that surround us.

 Beekeeping is a full-time pursuit.
 With seasonal tasks, the shepherd’s hut acts as a base for year-round activities.
 “During winter, I plan for the next beekeeping season, deciding what equipment will be needed, then order/assemble/repair as required, which means many hours in the hut, spread over a number of days,” explains Jeff.